My RMD Withdrawals, QCDs, and Tax Withholding in 2025

 This section will be a bit technical, but please bear with me; you’ll understand why this is important (at least to me) by the end.
 The math isn’t complicated, and this is where I’ll bring it all together.

-As I plan for 2025, I need to do some additional math to calculate my optimal monthly withdrawal amount, which will differ from what I did in 2024.
+I need to do some additional math to calculate my optimal monthly withdrawal amount, which will differ from what I did in 2024 due to the new OBBBA provisions now in effect.

 Of course, my “optimal rate”—the minimum amount I have to withdraw to satisfy my RMD—could be less than my “actual rate” because we decided to spend more.
 However, if we give more (via QCDs), our optimal rate would not change unless we can live on less.
 (If we give more in QCDs and withdraw more for spending, we will exceed the RMD, which is allowable.)